alanpreed/areed.me/pages/posts/2021_04_01_improving_site_load_times_with_eleventys_image_plugin.md

 ---
-title: "Improving page load times with eleventy-image"
+title: "Improving page load times with Eleventy's image plugin"
 author: Alan Reed
 date: 2021-04-01
 description: "A short post, outlining my creation of shortcodes to simplify image insertion.
-Using eleventy-image within these, compressed images are generated when the site is built to reduce page load times."
+Using Eleventy's image plugin within these, compressed images are generated when the site is built to reduce page load times."
 tags: [areed.me, eleventy, web]
 layout: layouts/post.njk
 ---